16 Types of Wedding Dress Embellishments Explained, From Embroidery to Beading

 Pearls

-Authentic or faux pearls used to adorn gowns, headpieces, bags and shoes.
-Like pearl engagement rings and other jewelry, pearls will add a lustrous element to your wedding dress.
-These iridescent gems are popular for both classic and ethereal styles, and come in a range of colors, sizes and shapes:
+Authentic and faux pearls are used to adorn gowns, headpieces, bags and shoes.
+Just like jewelry, pearls can add a lustrous element to your wedding dress.
+These iridescent gems are popular for both classic and ethereal styles and come in a range of colors, sizes and shapes.
+Here are some of the most common types of pearls:

-- Akoya pearls: Pearls with a perfectly round shape and blemish-free sheen.
+- Akoya pearls: These pearls have a perfectly round shape and blemish-free sheen.
 They're considered the most classic type of pearl.

-- Baroque pearls: Pearls that are irregularly shaped, usually in an oblong form.
+- Baroque pearls: Baroque pearls are more irregularly shaped and usually found in an oblong form.
 Baroque pearls are chosen for their nontraditional, one-of-a-kind look.

-- Seed pearls: Tiny pearls, either in a round or irregular shape, that are often used for beaded trims and delicate jewelry.
+- Seed pearls: These tiny pearls, which can either be a round or irregular shape, are often used for beaded trims and delicate jewelry.

 Rhinestones

-Light-reflecting embellishments that are made from artificial materials, like glass or acrylic.
+Rhinestones are the key to creating a wedding dress with bling.
+These light-reflecting embellishments are made from artificial materials, like glass or acrylic.
 Rhinestones mimic the look of diamonds and other gemstones but are available at a much lower cost due to their composition.
 Similar to rare gems, you can find rhinestones in a variety of cuts, sizes and colors, although silver rhinestones are the most popular choice for wedding dresses.

 Ruffles